 iii Establishing a presence

 Employers whose firms do not have an establishment in France are allowed to hire employees.
 They satisfy their obligations relating to declarations and payment of social contributions to the Organisation for the Payment of Social Security and Family Allowances (URSSAF) of Alsace.
 Once completed, the URSSAF transmits the information required to all social security bodies with which the firm is registered.
 A representative who is resident in France must be appointed in order to liaise with labour inspectors, tax and customs agencies, and the police, being noted that per the Supreme Court it cannot be the employee.

 The remuneration paid to an employee by his or her employer is subject to social contributions.
-The contributions due from the employee and withheld from his or her remuneration are usually between 20 and 25 per cent.
-The employer must also pay a certain number of contributions in addition to the salary, which average between 40 and 45 per cent of the gross remuneration.
+The contributions due from the employee and withheld from his or her remuneration are usually between 20 per cent and 25 per cent.
+The employer must also pay a certain number of contributions in addition to the salary, which average between 40 per cent and 45 per cent of the gross remuneration.

 A foreign firm may also hire an independent contractor to carry out certain assignments.
-Such worker is outside the scope of application of the Labour Code and the fees paid to the contractor are also excluded from the basis of social contributions.
-However, to avoid any reclassification of the contract into an employment contract, which would create a risk of an adjustment of social contributions, the service provider must not be in a relationship of subordination, he or she should be free to manage the affairs entrusted to him or her, he or she must not work for the company on an exclusive basis and also have his or her own working tools.
+This category of worker is outside the scope of application of the Labour Code and the fees paid to him or her are also excluded from the basis of social contributions.
+However, to avoid any reclassification of the contract into an employment contract, which would create a risk of an adjustment of social contributions, the contractor must not be in a relationship of subordination; should be free to manage the affairs entrusted to him or her; must not work for the company on an exclusive basis; and must also have his or her own working tools.

 v RESTRICTIVE COVENANTS

 Throughout the entire term of the employment relationship, the employee is bound to his or her employer by an obligation of loyalty, which prohibits him or her from directly competing against the interests of the employer.
 An exclusivity clause may also be inserted in the contract of employment, only if the legitimate interests of the firm and the nature of the tasks carried out by the employee justify it.
 The purpose of the clause is to forbid the employee from carrying out any other professional activity.

 In principle, the employee will be free of any restrictions upon the termination of the work relationship.
 However, the parties may decide in the employment contract that the employee shall remain under a non-compete obligation with respect to his or her former employer.
 The non-compete clause must necessarily be in writing and appear either directly in the employment contract or in an amendment signed by both parties.
 Collective bargaining agreements can also include specific provisions regarding the content and the terms of non-compete clauses.
 The validity of the non-compete clause is subject to the cumulative conditions below, failing which it is null and void:

 Certain industry-wide agreements determine the maximum term of application of the clause, the methods of calculating the financial consideration and the conditions under which the clause may be discharged by the parties.